-The guidance, Keeping Children Safe in Education places statutory requirements on all governing bodies.
-The designated child protection governor and other members of the governing body undertake regular safeguarding training and receive regular updates in order to ensure that they know what good practice looks like.
-The governing board ensures that their school has policies and procedures in place and take into account any guidance issued by the Secretary of State, any LA guidance and locally agreed inter- agency procedures.
+The designated child protection governor and other members of the governing body undertake regular safeguarding related training and receive regular updates in order to ensure that they know what good practice looks like.
+The governing board ensures that their school has policies and procedures in place and take into account any guidance issued by the Secretary of State, any LA guidance and locally agreed interagency procedures.